Keep your Medical Card Current

 ME Certificate

-All CDL holders must have their ME Certificate available to the SDLA.
-If a CDL holder is found to be driving in a category in which they are not self-certified in, this can result in suspension of their commercial driving privileges.
-Those who do not update their ME Certificate with the state in which they reside in, can have their commercial driving privileges downgraded, and will not be able to drive a motor vehicle which requires a CDL.
+All CDL holders must have their ME certificates available to the SDLA.
+If a CDL holder is found to be driving in a category in which they are not self-certified, this can result in suspension of their commercial driving privileges.
+Those who do not update their ME Certificate with the state in which they reside can have their commercial driving privileges downgraded and will not be able to drive a motor vehicle, which requires a CDL.

 What to expect during your medical screening